Gaszowice, Silesian Voivodeship

 Gaszowice is a village in southern Poland located in the Silesian Voivodeship in Rybnik County (Gmina Gaszowice).
 From 1975 to 1998, the village belonged to and was administered by the Katowice Voivodeship.
-It lies approximately 9 km west of Rybnik and 44 km west of the regional capital Katowice.

 Name

 The name Gaszowice comes from the name of a knight called Gasz, who probably was the founder of the village, and built here a settlement in the 12th century.

 History

 In 1317, the village belonged to the Duchy of Racibórz.
 Gaszowice's coat of arms contains a plowshare which also exists on the German seal from 18th century.
 Gaszowice has only one elementary school.
 Władysław Dworaczek was one of the teachers who started teaching there in 1932.
 Later from 1945 till 1972 he was the principal of the school.